Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Power-Management_&_Protection-Mechanisms.md

 - **TIM (Traffic Indication Map)** is a IE (Information Element) present **only in `Beacon` frames** sent by an Access Point (AP).
 - It serves to indicate to power-saving devices which are connected to the network whether there are buffered frames (data packets) waiting for them at the AP.
+- The TIM contains a **bitmap** where each bit corresponds to a particular device associated with the AP.
+If a bit is set to 1, it indicates that there are frames queued at the AP for that specific device.

 TIM contains 2 Sub-Fields:

 - `Bitmap Control` (AID = 0 and Bitmap Control = 1 indicates if any **Broadcast or Multicast** packets are buffered at the AP)
 - `PVB (Partial Virtual Map` (Series of flags indicating whether each associated STA has **Unicast** frames buffered at the AP) _Because the bitmap is never transmitted in its entirety, it is referred to as a virtual bitmap, and the portion that is actually transmitted is referred to as a partial virtual bitmap._

+⚠️ **`IMPORTANT`**: **The minimum value of the Length field of the Traffic Indication Map (TIM) information element is 4**.
+This value includes the length of the **Partial Virtual Bitmap**, which is at least one octet, along with the other **required fields (DTIM Count, DTIM Period, and Bitmap Control)**.

 | **Field**                 | **Description**                                                                                              | **Wireshark Filter**            |
 |---------------------------|--------------------------------------------------------------------------------------------------------------|---------------------------------|